Bayonetta (video game): Plot

-Bayonetta, a witch who was revived twenty years ago from the bottom of a lake, has no memories of her past.
-Owning one-half of the "Eyes of the World," Bayonetta leaves for Vigrid when the informant Enzo informs her of rumors that the other half is there.
+Bayonetta, a witch who was awakened twenty years ago from the bottom of a lake, has no memories of her past.
+Owning one-half of a pair jewels known as the "Eyes of the World," Bayonetta leaves for Vigrid when the informant Enzo informs her of rumors that the other half, the 'Right Eye' is there.
+She is capable of traversing between Paradiso and Chaos, the realms of angels and humans respectively, but not able to enter Inferno, the realm of demons.
+While at Vigrid, she encounters various angels from Paradiso who attempt but fail to kill her.